arodchen/MaxSim/README.md

 `MAProfCacheGroupId` compact ID can be assigned to a cache.
 When MaxSim profiling is active, the event related to a specific cache will be aggregated in the corresponding MAProfCacheGroup. `MAProfCacheGroupNames` parameter is associated with caches, and it defines names of MAProfCacheGroups delimited by `|` symbol (e.g. ./zsim/tests/*.tmpl).

-NOTE: When working in tandem with Maxine VM `startFastForwarded` Maxine VM process parameter should be set to true.
+NOTE: When working in tandem with Maxine VM `startFastForwarded` Maxine VM process parameter should be set to `true`.
 Exiting fast forwarding should be performed explicitly in Maxine VM.

 ##### MaxineVM MaxSim-Related Flags
-`-XX:-MaxSimEnterFFOnVMExit`            Makes MaxSim enter fast forwarding mode on VM exit (default: false).
+`-XX:-MaxSimEnterFFOnVMExit`            Makes MaxSim enter fast forwarding mode on VM exit (default: `false`).

-`-XX:-MaxSimExitFFOnVMEnter`            Makes MaxSim exit fast forwarding mode on VM enter (default: false).
+`-XX:-MaxSimExitFFOnVMEnter`            Makes MaxSim exit fast forwarding mode on VM enter (default: `false`).

 `-XX:MaxSimMaxineInfoFileName=<value>`  MaxSim Maxine information file name (default: maxine-info.db).

-`-XX:-MaxSimPrintProfileOnVMExit`       Makes MaxSim to print profiling information on VM exit (default: false).
+`-XX:-MaxSimPrintProfileOnVMExit`       Makes MaxSim to print profiling information on VM exit (default: `false`).

-`-XX:-MaxSimProfiling`                  Enables MaxSim profiling (default: false).
+`-XX:-MaxSimProfiling`                  Enables MaxSim profiling (default: `false`).

 `-XX:MaxSimZSimProfileFileName=<value>` MaxSim ZSim profile file name (default: zsim-prof.db).